 Other Non-Cellular Devices: Sprint's Wi-Fi Calling service can also be used with certain other non-cellular or Companion devices.
 Not all devices connect to a cellular network and therefore cannot attempt a 9-1-1 call over a cellular network.
 On such devices, a 9-1-1 call may attempt to route over Wi-Fi Calling.

 International locations: While emergency calling is not supported over Wi-Fi Calling outside of the domestic United States.
 However, your wireless device may be able to connect to local emergency responders abroad over a local wireless carrier network using GSM or CDMA by dialing the appropriate abbreviated dialing code in that area, such as 1-1-2.
 If you attempt such a call, Wi-Fi Calling will be disabled while your wireless device attempts to connect to a local wireless carrier network to route your emergency call.

 Select devices support an active call transfer from Wi-Fi to Sprint’s LTE network, if you move outside your current Wi-Fi coverage.
-Current Android devices supporting this feature are Samsung Gs8, 8+, Note 8, J3 Emerge, J7 Perx, LG G6, Stylo 3, V20, V30+, and Essential Phone.
-The following iOS devices support call handoff with iOS 11: iPhone 6, 6 Plus, 6s, 6s Plus, 7, 7 Plus, 8, 8 Plus, SE, X.
+Current Android devices supporting this feature are Samsung Gs7/Gs7 Edge and newer, Note 8, J3 Emerge, J7 Perx, LG G6, Stylo 3, V20, V30+, X charge, Tribute Dynasty, Motorola Z2 Force, and Essential Phone.
+The following iOS devices support call handoff with iOS 11: iPhone 6/6 Plus and newer

 Calls will transfer from Wi-Fi automatically when the Wi-Fi coverage becomes poor.